-Not every film has the power to inspire its audience to do something meaningful.
-A film is still capable of being special without that quality, but when it does possess it, it can prove a transformative experience for the viewer.
+ot every film has the power to inspire people to do something meaningful.
+A film can be special without that quality, but when it does have it, it can prove a transformative experience for the viewer.
 Karim Aïnouz’s Invisible Life is one of those rare occasions because it spurs us to reflect on our life choices and our connection to those around us.

 As events play out, we realise Eurídice and Guida have become trapped — not just physically, but mentally and emotionally — by the distance between them and the way that destiny seems intent on keeping them apart.
 They’re equally imprisoned by societal demands, especially considering that the story begins in the early 1950s, when sexism didn’t allow women — particularly those with transgressive attitudes — to navigate their lives the way they really wanted to.